By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 27.2 x 29.7 cm ⏐ 10.7 x 11.7 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Pancreas cell.
 Coloured scanning electron micrograph (SEM) of an acinar (exocrine) pancreatic cell.
-Acinar cells secrete digestive enzymes to the small intestine, via the pancreatic ducts.
-The enzymes are secreted in vesicles known as zymogen granules (red).
+Acinar cells produce and excrete digestive enzymes to the small intestine, via the pancreatic ducts.
+The enzymes are excreted in vesicles known as zymogen granules (orange).
 The enzymes are activated in the small intestine and aid the breakdown of carbohydrates, fats and proteins.
-Proteins are produced, packaged and secreted by the cell's endoplasmic reticulum (ER) and golgi apparatus (yellow strands).
-Magnification: x2300 when printed 10 centimetres high.
+Magnification: x1100 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.